matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 The address of the paymaster as well as the required input should be provided in the `getOverrides` method.

-1. We need to retrieve the testnet paymaster:
+1. We need to retrieve the address of the testnet paymaster:

 ```javascript
 async getOverrides() {